Module: Gitlab::Database::PartitioningMigrationHelpers::TableManagementHelpers

 audit_events web_hook_logs merge_request_diff_files merge_request_diff_commits

-ci_runners ci_runner_machines uploads sent_notifications].freeze
+ci_runners ci_runner_machines uploads sent_notifications project_daily_statistics].freeze

 ERROR_SCOPE =